ryan-sandy/redux-oidc/docs/Actions.md

 `import { USER_EXPIRING } from 'redux-oidc';`

 Dispatched when:
-- 5 minutes before the access token expires (oidc-client default)
+- 5 minutes before the access token expires (oidc-client-ts default)

 Effects on reducer: